will-ockmore/httpx-retries/docs/index.md

     response = session.get("https://example.com")
 ```

-To reduce boilerplate, this package includes custom transports
- ([RetryTransport][httpx_retries.RetryTransport] and [AsyncRetryTransport][httpx_retries.AsyncRetryTransport]), so
-you don't have to to explicitly define policies for simple use cases.
+To reduce boilerplate, this package includes a transport that works with both sync and async HTTPX clients, so you don't have to explicitly define policies for simple use cases.

-HTTPX adds support for asynchronous requests, so the package exposes a new retry
-utility ([Retry][httpx_retries.Retry]).
-To make it easy to migrate, the API surface is almost identical, with a few main
+HTTPX adds support for asynchronous requests, so the package exposes a new retry utility ([Retry][httpx_retries.Retry]).
+To make it easy to migrate, the API surface is almost identical, with a few main differences:
-differences:

 - `total` is the only parameter used to configure the number of retries.
 - [asleep][httpx_retries.Retry.asleep] is an async implementation of [sleep][httpx_retries.Retry.sleep].